Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Bowling Green Stats and Trends

-- The Falcons have always covered the spread this season when underdogs by 3 points or more in five chances.
+- This season, the Falcons have won against the spread in each of their five games as an underdog of 3 points or more.

-- Bowling Green's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Bowling Green's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Bowling Green scores more than 25.0 points, it is 2-0 against the spread and 1-1 overall.
+- Bowling Green is 2-0 against the spread and 1-1 overall in games when it puts up more than 25.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.